citysites/yii2-daemon/README.md

 * `$logDir` - dir where daemons logs is located
 * `$isMultiInstance` - this option allow daemon create self copy for each task.
 That is, the daemon can simultaneously perform multiple tasks.
 This is useful when one task requires some time and server resources allows perform many such task.
 * `$maxChildProcesses` - only if `$isMultiInstance=true`.
 The maximum number of daemons instances.
 If the maximum number is reached - the system waits until at least one child process to terminate.
+* `$isJobsListPersistent` - change jobs list processing method.
+If false job list processing always while have job and free worker.
+If true - jobs list processing from first job to last and sleep workers for sleep time after which worker starts again with the processing of the first job.
+### Daemon control
+Daemon catch a some signal and do some action.
+Below are the list of catch signals and the actions of the daemon when they are received:
+* **SIGINT**, **SIGTERM** - daemon shutdown, break from loop write log data and closure used resources.
+* **SIGCHLD** - shutdown all child workers, main daemon process still work.
+* **SIGUSR1** - write to linux syslog information about daemon uptime.
+### Logger settings
 If you want to change logging preferences, you may override the function initLogger.
 Example:
 ```
     /**
      * Adjusting logger.
 You can override it.